For more Information on the topic take a look at the

 To ensure data format and accessibility meet user needs, governments should establish a monitoring, evaluation, and learning process involving data users as well as data producers.
 This is also backed by the recommendations set forth in the Open Government Partnership (OGP) commitments and should be implemented by all OGP members.
 See also Open Government Guide.
 Public Procurement.
 Disclose key documents and data.
 Those principles are also set forth in more general in the International Open Data Charter.

 Transparency requirements are largely determined by monetary thresholds mandating the application of certain procedural and reporting rules if contract values exceed them.
 Below such thresholds specified in the EU Public Procurement Directives, national governments can apply their own regulations with the corresponding contract value thresholds,leaving contracts falling under these national thresholds largely unregulated (e.g. direct award without competition is permitted).
 A small group of European countries apply low monetary thresholds establishing transparency throughout most of their public procurement spending (Figure 2), with Portugal going as far as requiring all contracts published at the national portal.
-At the other end of the spectrum, four countries -- Austria, Germany, Luxembourg, and the Netherlands -- have no national mandatory threshold below the EU thresholds, implying they essentially do the bare minimum in terms of public procurement regulatory scope.
+At the other end of the spectrum, four countries -- Austria, Germany, Luxembourg, and the Netherlands -- have no national mandatory threshold below the EU thresholds (as of December 2015) europam.eu, setting mandatory standards for advertisement and tendering procedures (e.g. time limits).
 This is highly problematic not only in terms of government accountability, but also economic efficiency.
 Major corruption scandals and failed investments in countries like Germany (See for example the infamous Berlin-Brandenburg airport) or the Netherlands Van Den Heuvel, G. (2006).
 The Parliamentary Enquiry on Fraud in the Dutch Construction Industry Collusion as Concept Between Corruption and State-Corporate Crime.
 Crime, Law and Social Change, 44(2), 133–151. amply demonstrate the risks of not establishing a sufficient degree of transparency in an area covering up to one third of government spending.

 Exempting some public bodies, such as public utilities, or some markets, such as defence, can be justified on the grounds of administrative burden or national security concerns; however, exceptions are often abused for corrupt reasons.
 See also: OECD.
 (2007).
 Integrity in Public Procurement.
 Good Practice from A to Z. Paris: OECD.
 Exceptions abound throughout Europe, though no thorough evaluation exists on the degree of abuse and the impact on public integrity.
 For full data on legally mandated exceptions see: Europam